fi3ework/vite-plugin-checker/README.md

    pnpm add vite-plugin-checker -D
    ```

-2. Add it to Vite config file.
+2. Add plugin to Vite config file.
 Add the checker property you need.
 We add TypeScript below for example.
+See all available checkers [here](#Available-checkers).

    ```ts
    // vite.config.js